MMW Program Staff & Faculty

 -

 Edmond Chang received his Ph.D. in Comparative Literature from the University of California, San Diego in 2002.
-A former Fulbright Grant recipient, he focused on comparative philosophy with an emphasis on Chinese aesthetics in the 4th century C.E.
+A former Fulbright Research Grant recipient, he focused on comparative philosophy with an emphasis on Chinese aesthetics in the 4th century C.E.
 Dr. Chang also holds a M.F.A. in Creative Writing from the Writers’ Workshop at the University of Iowa, as well as a B.A. in History and International Relations from Tufts University.
+He has been a four-time recipient of ERC’s “Outstanding Faculty Award,” in addition to receiving UCSD’s Paul Saltman Teaching Excellence Award in 2013.
 Aside from teaching, Dr. Chang has published poetry and worked as a professional translator and editor.
-His hobbies include many sports and hiking in the Sierras with his family.
-As the Lecturer for the MMW program, he teaches MMW 12, 13, 14, 15, 121 and 122. -
+His hobbies include backpacking, kayaking, and learning to play the guqin.
+As Senior Lecturer in the MMW program, he teaches MMW 11, 12, 13, 14, 15, 121 and 122. -

 Shirley Lam - Program Coordinator